publiish/docs/docs/ipns.md

 - **Stable References**: Keep the same link even as content changes
 - **Content Versioning**: Update content without breaking existing links
 - **Simplified Updates**: No need to update references across multiple systems
-- **DNS Integration**: Can be combined with DNSLink for human-readable names
+- **DNS Integration**: Can be combined with DNSLink for human readable names

 ## Using IPNS with Publiish